status-im/process-stats/README.md

 Now the memory leak is clear, while maintaining enough info about the serial nature of the program and its bottlenecks.

+Bonus feature: the SVG graph is regenerated every minute, during data collection, so you don't have to wait until the end to see what's what.
+Some image viewers (like [geeqie](http://geeqie.org/)) refresh the image automatically when the file changes.

 ## TODO

 - improve the colour scheme